gibsonlab/chronostrain/README.md

 A configuration file for ChronoStrain is required, because it specifies parameters for our model, how many cores to use, where to store/load the database from, etc.

-Configurations are specified by a file in the INI format; see `chronostrain.ini.example` for an example.
+Configurations are specified by a file in the INI format; see `examples/example_configs/chronostrain.ini.example` for an example.

 ## First method: command-line
 All subcommands inherit the `-c / --config` argument, which specifies how the software is configured.